04 Mar 8 Full Proof Ecommerce Strategies For Increased Sales

-For e-commerce businesses, the purchase conversion is the most important metric.
+For e-commerce businesses, purchase conversion is the most important metric.
 The checkout is the page that leads to a purchase.
-The more complicated or lengthy your check out process is, the more likely you are to see fewer sales and more abandoned carts.
+The more complicated or lengthy your checkout process is, the more likely you are to see fewer sales and more abandoned carts.

 - Minimize the amount of information you ask from the user.
 Some information like Company Name is irrelevant for most businesses not unless such information may help you make more informed business decisions.

 Build your list.
 We cannot emphasize this enough.
 The average conversion rate for an eCommerce store is between 1 – 2%.
 This is not bad.
 But what happens to the other 98% of your site visitors?
 Having a clear lead capture strategy and using automated emails to communicate to these leads about your offers and discounts will see them convert at a later date.
 A business not taking advantage of this is losing out.
 Check out some good lead capture providers like OptinMonster or Holler Box and watch your conversion rates increase instantly.

 - Optimize your search function